Asthma and flu

 People who are most at risk of influenza and its complications can access the vaccine free under the National Immunisation Program , these are:

 - People aged 65 years and over

-- Aboriginal and Torres Strait people aged six months to less than five years
+- Aboriginal and Torres Strait Islander people aged six months to less than five years

-- Aboriginal and Torres Strait Island people who are 15 years and over
+- Aboriginal and Torres Strait Islander people who are 15 years and over

 - Pregnant women